 \section{Common Map Animation Techniques}

-To develop our map animation building blocks, we began by identifying the most common techniques used in existing map animation videos.
+To establish our map animation primitives, we began by identifying the most common techniques used in existing map animation videos.
 To this end, we conducted a formative analysis of map-based animations, aiming to pinpoint widely adopted methods.
-The findings from this study helped shape the system design of our animation building blocks.
+The findings from this study helped shape the system design of our primitive map animation blocks.